Force over Distance: Chapter 52

 “This isn’t your job.”

 “Yes it is.
-The ship itself chose me for it.
+The ship chose me for it.
 I’m supposed to battle this out on your behalf.”

-“I am trying,” Young said, through gritted teeth, “to be nice to you.”
+“I am trying,” Young said through gritted teeth, “to be nice to you.”

 “Yes well,” Rush raised his eyebrows, gave the swirl of the shields an unimpressed look, and did his best to suppress a shiver.
 “Decision making has never been your strong point.”
 He rested a hand on Young’s chest and, very deliberately, pressed him back a pace.